 We should be fine.
 In fact, we should be really fine.
 Overall economic prosperity has risen.
 Vital food is sufficiently available.
 There have been huge advancements in medical care.
 Life expectancy is rising.
 So why do diagnoses for mental diseases increase proportionally to shelf space for self-help books?
 Although we are better off, why are we getting unhappier?

 Well, not only did our expectations increase, but maybe also the fast joy-fix (Amazon, Instagram, Netflix…) has become too easy, has worn off and made us dependent.
+Psychologists call this habituation.
 Somehow, that fix always felt hollow, anyway.
 Never mind, a quick shopping spree and we’ll immediately feel better 👜 very briefly at least.

-We want convenience, and do not want to listen to ancient philosophers telling us that lasting happiness only comes through effort.
-And why should a feeling of flow only exist in a narrow corridor between fear of overburden and boredom?
+We want convenience, and not ancient philosophers telling us that lasting happiness only comes through effort.
+We want to buy a feeling of Flow on Amazon and not having to work in that narrow corridor between fear of overburden and boredom.
 We seek the shortest way to happiness.
 And for that we want manuals.
 Maybe yoga.
 Maybe meditation.
 But the fast and easy way.

 We’re searching.
 For happiness, for fulfilment, for purpose.
 And a shortcut to get there.
 But which shortcut is best to take?
-If we focus on approaches that are at least half-way scientifically backed, luckily 🍀 only a few relevant models remain — with an astonishing amount of overlap.
-Most insight have of course been known for thousands of years through eastern religions, tradition, indigenous people and ancient philosophers.
+If we focus on approaches that are scientifically grounded, luckily 🍀 only a few relevant models remain — with an astonishing amount of overlap.
+Many insights have already been known for thousands of years through eastern religions, tradition, indigenous people and ancient philosophers.
 And unfortunately, there are no real shortcuts.
 But there are several interesting concepts that might facilitate the search for happiness.
-A bit of effort on our part still is required, though.

 A combined approach

 You just want the short answer, and not a description of the different approaches?
 O.k., I’ll give a short overview of the various approaches further down below, here’s just the summary: I’ve been inspired mostly by the popular science 3P approach, Seligman’s PERMA model and ideas from Design Thinking.
 But I believe that only through a combination of various models one finds scientifically sound insights which can be applied well in practice.
 How would such a combined model look like?
-Something like this potentially — and the design obviously still needs some tweaking:
+Something like this:

 In my understanding a life is fulfilling, if it is defined by recurring moments of joy and flow.
-The three main sources for these moments are the 3Ps — Purpose, People & Passion:
+The three main sources for these moments are Purpose, Engagement, and People:

-We find purpose in doing things that extend beyond ourselves and which are aligned to our values (rational layer).
+We find purpose in doing things that extend beyond ourselves and which are aligned to our values (cognitive layer).

 Being social animals, we seek appreciation and positive feedback from people that are important to us (social & individual layer).

-We feel passion for activities we enjoy and are good at (emotional layer).
+We feel engagement for activities we enjoy and are good at (emotional layer).
 Passion or engagement respectively also delivers the vital energy for everything we do.

-The bases for being able to sustainably use the three sources are good physical health and the integration into a well-functioning society in line with environment and nature — consequently these form the bottom layer in the model.
+The bases for being able to sustainably use the three sources are on one hand personal factors such as one’s identity, will, skill and good physical health and on the other hand a well-functioning society in line with the environment and nature — the two pillars in the model.

-- A good understanding of one’s identity and character
+- A good understanding of one’s identity and character, including strenghts and value

-- Capabilities to find the path towards a fulfilling life
+- Skills to manage change and find a path towards a fulfilling life

-Each of these building blocks can be applied alongside the combined model to find sources for joyful moments and flow, and to integrate these into a fulfilling life.
-And each of these building blocks can be trained and strengthened through various techniques.
+These factors enables us to repeatedly access the key sources of happiness in order to find moments of joy and flow, and to integrate these into a fulfilling life.
+And each of these personal factors can be trained and strengthened through various techniques.

 Btw: We are using the combined model also at zentor to develop a digital mentor for a fulfilling life.
 If you’d like to know more about our “purpose platform” or test an initial application of the model we invite you to stop by at www.zentor.me.